a-ads/blog/content/blog/deposit-and-withdraw-via-lightning.md

 ## Have Any Questions?

-Feel free to ask if you have any questions about using the Lightning Network for deposits, withdrawals, or any other transactions!
+Feel free to ask if you have any questions about using the Lightning Network for deposits, withdrawals, or any other transactions via Live Chat on our website!
 Our support team is here to help you easily navigate the crypto world.